Financial-Times/origami/README.md

 ### Primary experience

 The _primary experience_ will show as functional tabs, and only the _tabpanel_ for the selected tab will be shown.

+The JavaScript will add `role="tabpanel"` attributes to each _tabpanel_.
+These will be used in conjunction with the `aria-hidden="true"` attributes, to hide _tabpanels_ as appropriate.
+This means that without JS, all _tabpanels_ will remain visible.

 If the heights of the _tabpanels_ vary, then any content below will move up and down as the user switches between tabs.
 If this is not desired, it is the responsibility of the consumer to address this.